conduits-link/frontend/README.md

 ### Run with external API

-This is how Noteworthy works in production: a separate backend handles authentication, file storage, and generative AI usage.
+This is how Conduit works in production: a separate backend handles authentication, file storage, and generative AI usage.
 Any backend can be used, so long as it hosts [these endpoints](/docs/api.md#backend).

 1. Add the following environment variables to a `.env.local` file in the root directory of this project: